Sex is not supposed to hurt

 There are numerous physical, psychological, and emotional reasons that pain with sex may occur.
 From a purely physical perspective, the pain can be due to infection, hormonal imbalance, nerve entrapment, scar tissue, tense pelvic floor muscles, or a variety of other causes.
 I’m going to focus on one cause that is often overlooked but commonly a source of the pain: your muscles.
 The ones in your vagina.
 These are often not considered as a source of painful sex, leading women to suffer for months or even years.
 By the time I see these women in my clinic they are often exhausted, depressed, deflated, and even traumatized by what has seemed an endless journey to figure out why their vagina hurts.

-Here are some quick tips that may be helpful to start getting your muscle to let go and help decrease pain with sex:
+Here are some quick tips that may be helpful to start getting your muscles to let go and help decrease pain with sex:

 1. Practice belly breathing daily.
 Slowly inhale and puff your belly outward and exhale slowly let it fall.
 Performing this technique for 5 minutes once to twice a day can help your pelvic muscles relax and decrease overall tension in your body.